 Bunga Hijau is located very near Gion, a place popular for geisha spotting among other things.
 As I was living around that area, it only took me about 15 minutes to walk to the class.

-If you are staying further away from the town and sightseeing area, it is just 7 minute walk from Karasuma Station on the Hankyu Kyoto Line.
-It’s a very convenient location for travellers.
+If you are staying further away from the town and sightseeing area, it is just 7-minute walk from Karasuma Station on the Hankyu Kyoto Line.
+It’s a very convenient location for travelers.

 Kyoto, 604-8211, Japan

 Book your class via Cookly, ‘Choose Your Own Menu: Enjoy Easy To Cook Japanese Menu’